 As the war drags on, I suspect we will remain clueless about the motivations of those whom we fight.
-We do so at our peril.
+We do so

 "Recall Patrick Henry's famous speech encouraging the Second Virginia Convention, gathered on March 20, 1775, to fight the British, 'Give me liberty or give me death!'
 Why is it that we, as Americans, presume that any Iraqi would feel any differently?
 If the roles were reversed, do you think for a moment that our men wouldn't be stockpiling arms and attacking any foreign invader with the temerity to set foot on our soil, occupy our buildings of government and write us a new constitution?